 The FAU Biomedical Research Institute offers a number of programs and services to support research and innovation.
 The Institute for Healthy Aging and Lifespan Studies (I-HEAL) is dedicated to the advancement of health through pioneering research and translational applications.
 The I-HeAL team is leading the way with novel intervention programs to improve the care of dementing elders and their caregivers, leading to improved care confidence and mobility, delayed nursing home placement, reduced hospital re-admission, and lower health care costs.

-Scripps Florida is an academic research facility with investigators in six of the institute's 15 departments: Cancer Biology, Chemistry, Immunology and Microbial Science, Metabolism and Aging, Molecular Therapeutics, and Neuroscience, as well as the unique Translational Research Institute, which includes the Advanced Technologies and Drug Discovery divisions.
-While the focus of basic scientific research is to understand the mechanisms that lead to disease and its potential treatment, the Translational Research Institute seeks to identify new biochemical targets for drug development, and to optimize and further develop these drug candidate lead compounds.
+Scripps Institute is an academic research facility with investigators in six of the institute's 15 departments: Cancer Biology, Chemistry, Immunology and Microbial Science, Metabolism and Aging, Molecular Therapeutics, and Neuroscience, as well as the unique Translational Research Institute, which includes the Advanced Technologies and Drug Discovery divisions.
+While the focus of basic scientific research is to understand the mechanisms that lead to disease and its potential treatment, the Translational Research Institute seeks to identify new biochemical targets for drug development and to optimize and further develop these drug candidate lead compounds.

 Part of the prestigious Max Planck Society based in Germany, MPFI is the first and only institute of its kind in North America.
 Situated in the new biosciences cluster in South Florida’s scenic Palm Beach County, MPFI fosters a vibrant, collaborative environment where scientists are provided generous ongoing support to conduct high-impact research at the cutting edge.